sean-clayton/two-swords/chapters/gresha.typ

 #ts-link(<giants-of-ursheym-wood>)[giants that live here] that wishes to protect
 her home.

-#cairn-stat-block(
-  load-stat("golem"),
-)[
 #heading(level: 3)[Ursheym Golem] <foe.ursheym-golem>

 Ursheym Golems are much like regular golems.
 They are all made of wood, stone, moss, and vines.
 They are given the following commands:
 - Attack all of those who wish to do harm to the wood or its inhabitents.
 - Do not attack any inhabitents or friends of the Ursheym Wood.

 Each one also adorns a unique flower in its 'hair.'

-]
+#cairn-stat-block(load-stat("golem"))

 #large-title[== Characters to Place in Gresha]